Skip to content

 One of the key aspects of container closure system stability testing is monitoring the physical integrity of the packaging.
 This ensures that the packaging is not damaged and continues to provide a barrier against environmental factors.

-See also Accelerated Stability Testing: A Tool for Quick Product Development
+See also Stability Study Design: A Comprehensive Guide for Pharmaceutical Product Testing

 • Seal Integrity: Test for any leaks or loss of seal integrity, which could compromise the sterility of the product or expose it to moisture and oxygen.
 Seal integrity can be tested using methods such as leak detection or pressure decay testing.